 The CIO role has never been more critical to business success than it is today.
 While the role is rooted in strong technical expertise, the CIO role in digital transformation today moves from a purely technological focus to shaping strategy.
 CIOs are expected to maintain effective IT operations, facilitate data transparency, aid business agility, spearhead innovation, and ensure a robust cybersecurity and data privacy strategy.
 Expectations are higher than ever, with significant challenges that CIOs need to overcome.
-Here are the top five challenges CIOs face in 2023’s fast-paced digital landscape.
+Here are the top challenges CIOs face in 2025:

 Some key factors that affect a given company's attractiveness and employees' job satisfaction are: